Ferdinand von Prondzynski: Departure and legacy

-On 9 August 2018, RGU announced that von Prondzynski would voluntarily step down from his post on 31 August.
-Von Prondzynski acknowledged that the outcome of the investigation "has caused division and therefore had a damaging impact on the university’s reputation, which I personally hugely regret", and stated that his primary reason for resigning his post was "to allow RGU to recover", adding that he was "confident it will do so quickly."
-In the same press release, RGU announced that Deputy Principal John Harper had already been appointed to succeed von Prondzynski, an action which Mary Senior of the University and College Union criticised as "ironic that while he made such a huge contribution to improving university governance, his former university is shoe-horning in his replacement without any recruitment process."
-It was also announced that Vice-Principal Hagan had withdrawn his resignation, and that RGU had accepted this.
+Responding to the events described above, von Prondzynski announced on 9 August 2018 that he would voluntarily step down from his post on 31 August.
+He acknowledged that the outcome of the investigation "has caused division and therefore had a damaging impact on the university’s reputation, which I personally hugely regret", and stated that his primary reason for resigning his post was "to allow RGU to recover", adding that he was "confident it will do so quickly."

 The Chair of the RGU Board of Governors commented "Under his leadership, the University has had significant successes and has been recognised for its sector leadership in the national skills agenda, for the continuing development of student-centred excellence and for industry-focused research and support.
 RGU is recognised for its leading position in the rankings for graduate employment for students, has received a 'Gold' ranking in the Teaching Excellence Framework, and led the way in Graduate Apprenticeships." while the UCU Scotland official Mary Senior commented "It is disappointing to learn of Prof von Prondzynski's resignation." and "While we've not agreed on everything, particularly at a local level, he has made a significant contribution to higher education in Scotland."